 Q: What type of Costa Rican corporations are there?

 A: There are two main types; Sociedad Anonima (SA) and Sociedad Responsabilidad Limitada (SRL).
 Each are more or less the same but the SA needs 4 acting members and the SRL only needs 2.

 Q: Do I need an attorney to purchase property?

 A: Yes.
 You will need an attorney for the due diligence and drafting and filing the transfer deed at the National Registry.
-Keep in mind we will work to make the process as clear and simple as possible for you.
+Keep in mind we will work to make the process as

 Q: Do I need a Property Manager to look after my property?

 A: Yes.
 Property Management services are available in Samara and it is crucial to have someone looking over your property if you don’t plan to relocate to Costa Rica full time.

 Q: What are the building costs for land in Samara?

 A: Building costs vary greatly depending on the materials used and the level and quality of the finishes.
 A fairly accurate range would be $90 - $120 per square foot but it could go up from there.

 Q: Are there schools in Samara for my kids?